Massive-Verse

-The Massive-Verse (M-V) is a fictional shared universe, created by Kyle Higgins, which spans a line of comic books (Radiant Black, Rogue Sun, Inferno Girl Red, Dead Lucky and, other spin-offs) published by Image Comics since February 2021, later retroactively established to have begun with C.O.W.L., first published in May 2014.
+The Massive-Verse (M-V) is a fictional shared universe, created by Kyle Higgins, which spans a line of comic books (Radiant Black, Rogue Sun, Inferno Girl Red, The Dead Lucky, and other spin-offs) published by Image Comics since February 2021, later retroactively established to have begun with C.O.W.L.
+(Chicago Organized Workers League), first published in May 2014.

 Publication history

 In November 2020, it was announced that Higgins was writing another creator-owned book for Image Comics entitled Radiant Black, with art by Marcelo Costa.
 The series officially began publication in February 2021.

 The first crossover started with a one-shot crossover entitled Supermassive, written by Higgins, Ryan Parrott, and Mat Groom with art by Francesco Manna and Simone Ragazzoni and colors by Igor Monti released February 23, 2022.
 The comic served as a backdoor pilot for spin-off titles entitled Inferno Girl Red and Rogue Sun, with this comic marking the first appearances of the series' protagonists.

 The first of these new books to spawn out of this would be the title Rogue Sun written by Parrott and illustrated by Abel, with its first issue releasing on March 2, 2022 and Inferno Girl Red debuting on January 25, 2023, written by Groom and illustrated by Erica D'Urso and colored by Monti.
 In February 2022, it was announced that another book connected to the Massive-Verse would release in August entitled The Dead Lucky, written by Melissa Flores and illustrated by French Carlomagno.
 The first direct spin-off of Radiant Black would release on March 9, 2022, entitled Radiant Red, with the miniseries written by Cherish Chen and art by David Lafuente.
 Another spin-off, Radiant Pink, written by Meghan Camarena and Melissa Flores and illustrated by Emma Kubert, debuted on December 7, 2022.
-C.O.W.L., was originally released in 2014 but has since been retroactively designated as part of the Massive-Verse.
+C.O.W.L.
+(Chicago Organized Workers League) was originally released by Kyle Higgins in 2014 as a stand-alone work, but has since been retroactively designated as part of the Massive-Verse.
 In December 2022, it was announced that a new series, entitled No/One, would launch in March 2023, with Higgins and Brian Buccellato writing and Geraldo Borges illustrating.

 A second Supermassive event was released in May 2023 written by Higgins, Parrot, Groom and Flores with artwork by Daniele Di Nicuolo.
 This one-shot features Radiant Black (Nathan and Marshall), Rogue Sun (Dylan) and The Dead Lucky (Bibiana), along with a new character Thomasin (a previous Inferno Girl Red) as they hunt down the Holy Grail.
-That issue includes a cameo from Medieval Spawn, possibly hinting at a further crossover down the line.
+That issue includes a cameo from Medieval Spawn, hinting at a further crossover with the wider Image Universe in which the Massive-Verse is set down the line.

 After the end of an official fan voting, and the "Catalyst War" arc, the next Radiant Black story arc will feature Marshall Ward as the permanent titular hero.